1969 Motor Trend Car of the Year: The Plymouth Road Runner

 The automotive industry has to engineer products that they can sell at a profit, and that is a very tricky endeavor.
 But they also need people to actually buy these cars, and that’s where marketing comes in.
 It can be difficult to capture the attention of the buying public with an unknown commodity with zero name recognition.
 In a significant stroke of marketing genius, Plymouth was able to negotiate licensing rights to take the popular Road Runner cartoon character and use it as the name of, and image behind, their new muscle car.
 Looking back, the amount of money that they paid, $50,000, seems like a paltry sum considering the revenue that the car wound up generating.

 Before a company places a new vehicle into production, they project sales expectations for the first year.
-Plymouth figured that could sell about 2,000 of these Road Runners in 1968.
+Plymouth figured they could sell about 2,000 of these Road Runners, in 1968.
 They were stunned when sales figures actually reached some 45,000 units.
 The Road Runner was a hit, and the true muscle car was back.

 In 1969 things only got better for the Road Runner.
 The car won the prestigious Motor Trend Car of the Year award, and sales were almost double what they were in 1968.
 Plymouth sold 82,109 Road Runners in 1969, which made it the second most popular muscle car on the market in just its sophomore season.
 Only the Chevelle SS-396 sold more.